 - A spell checker can’t be used.

-- It’s quite time consuming to perform this task for each and every recruitment portal.
+- It’s quite time-consuming to perform this task for every recruitment portal.

 On the other hand, plain text resumes bring various benefits your way.
 Some of the key ones are:

-- Plain text messages are much smaller in size that facilitates them to be delivered and downloaded quickly.
+- A plain text message is much smaller in size that facilitates them to deliver and downloaded quickly.

 - Since they’re virus-free, they usually never land up in a recipient’s spam folder.

-So, it’s wise to take some time out to create a plain text version of your resume that you can upload to any job portal.
+So, take some time to create a plain text version of your resume that you can upload to the job portal.
 It might not be highly attractive, but the portal won’t jeopardize it.